utdemir/nixlisp/README.md

 #### Nix compatibility

 * Types that are unique to Nixlisp are implemented as attribute sets with a special tag on Nix side.
-They are not meant to be looked inside, but you can pass them back.
+They are not meant to be accessed, but you can pass them back to Nixlisp.
 * Nixlisp lambda's can be called as normal functions from the Nix side, but they have to have at least one named parameter, and can not have variable numbero of arguments.
-Macros can not be used within Nix.
+Macros can not be called from Nix.
 * nix-function's can be called just as lambda's within Nixlisp.
 Since they are curried by default, all of the parameters will be passed to them one after another.
-* Attribute sets behave like functions, where you can pass them a list of string or symbols and they can do a lookup.
+* Attribute sets behave like functions, where you can pass them strings or symbols and they can do a lookup.
 * Beware that a Nixlisp "list" (a nil-terminated cons-list) is not a Nix "list".
 A Nix list is called a "vector", and you can use the `vector`, or `list->vector` functions to construct them.

 ## Thanks